nowfloats/ProjectAna/README.md

 Download Ana studio sdk from https://www.ana.chat/downloads.html

+## How to use Ana app?

+Goal of Ana app is to make it easier to build chatflows without much technical knowledge, it even allows to create and test bot within studio itself using simulator.

+First create bot using studio and test it locally using simulator.
+After finalizing desired chatflow, you can publish it to Ana server.
+Ana server is responsible for serving published content across different channels including Web, Android, iOS and Facebook (and many more to come soon).

 ## Creating a bot and testing using simulator

-Goal of Ana app is to make it easier to build chatflows without much technical knowledge, it even allows to create and test bot within studio itself using simulator.

 1. Open Ana app and Click on `Studio`
 2. Click on `Add new chatbot` to create a new project or 'Import chatbot' to import an existing project